HadrienG2/hists-mt/Notes.md

     * In ROOT 7, growability and number of bins is linked.
 If you can grow, you don't have overflow bins.
 If you can't grow, you have overflow bins.
-    * Growing is supposed to be handled by RAxisGrow::Grow() which... doesn't seem to be implemented?!
+    * Growing is supposed to be handled by RAxisGrow::Grow() which... doesn't seem to be implemented?
-    * RAxisGrow doesn't override the bin location methods of RAxisEquidistant, which call into RAxisBase::AdjustOverflowBinNumber, which... assumes existence of overflow bins!
+    * RAxisGrow doesn't override the bin location methods of RAxisEquidistant, which call into RAxisBase::AdjustOverflowBinNumber, which... assumes existence of overflow bins?
-    * In essence, RAxisGrow seems too broken to be taken into account during testing at this point in time...
+    * In essence, RAxisGrow is not in a good enough shape to be tested at this point in time...
 Disabling it for now.
-    * This also includes RAxisLabels, which is so badly broken that RHist will not even build an histogram with this axis configuration.
+    * This also includes RAxisLabels, a superset of RAxisGrow which is in such a sad shape that the RHist constructor will crash when encountering it.

 - More suspicious ROOT 7 behavior: RAxisIrregular::GetBinFrom and
   RAxisIrregular::GetBinCenter use `std::numeric_limits<double>::min()` as an